 Akron, Ohio is the birthplace of one of the first and most famous recovery and treatment programs in the world, Alcoholics Anonymous.
 The twelve-step based recovery program has helped millions of people and has gone on to spark the creation of many other treatment programs.
 There is a wide range of Akron alcohol rehab centers and drug treatment facilities for people who struggle with drug and alcohol addiction.

 Residential Treatment Programs

 A residential treatment program, sometimes called an in-patient program, consists of patients staying in a treatment facility where they have access to physicians and counselors around the clock.
 These types of treatment programs are generally one month or longer and are best suited to those who have been using for a long time or are suffering from a severe drug or alcohol dependence.
 A patient is usually admitted into a residential program once they have completed detox.
-You can find facilities offering inpatient drug rehab in Akron, OH.

 Partial Hospitalization Programs

 Partial hospitalization programs are less intense than residential treatment.
 During this time the patient attends meetings, is examined by medical staff, and goes to educational classes and lectures surrounding addiction and recovery.
 Sometimes those with less severe dependencies will go to PHP rather than a residential program, and sometimes a patient is sent to PHP following their completion of an inpatient program.